 When the snow melts in Colorado ski country, it’s time to hang up the skis and get out the mountain bike.
 In Breckenridge, mountain biking is as popular in the summer as skiing is in the winter.

-But just like skiing, mountain biking in the high country can take some practice.
-Read our post about taking our three boys (ages 14, 12 and 8 years-old) to Mountain Bike School.
+But just like skiing, mountain biking in the High Country can take some practice.
+Read our post about taking our three boys (ages 14, 12 and 8 years old) to Mountain Bike School at the link below.

 OUTDOOR THINGS TO DO IN BRECKENRIDGE IN SUMMER